RUCOGS/rucogs-infrastructure-docs/docs/website/events.md

 ## Global Game Jam

-1. Uncomment the Global Game Jame PageLink in `src/_settings.ts`
+1. Uncomment the Global Game Jam PageLink in `src/_settings.ts`
 2. Open `web\src\app\pages\global-game-jam\global-game-jam\global-game-jam-page.component.ts`

     -   Edit the variables of the component to the correct values